 Another trend worth noting is the ongoing popularity of wellness program challenges and gaming.
 Online tools that track progress, company-wide challenges and apps where employees can compete against themselves and others continue to gain traction.
 Integrating wearable devices with your programs is also a great way to meet employees where they are, but one that only 39% of employers currently take advantage of.

-Planning ahead for a new plan year is a good time to evaluate current program performance.
+The beginning of a new plan year is a good time to evaluate current program performance.
 An at-a-glance overview of what to look for when evaluating wellness program success:

 See how Healthgram can help improve your wellness program.
 Learn more here.